 • Cascade pages have a single, centralized Google Analytics account with the ability to automatically email reports daily, weekly, monthly, quarterly, or annually.
 With dozens of disparate websites, it is much more difficult, or impossible, to centralize analytics data in order to determine overall engagement with JMU’s website presence.

-• Even though some CMS platforms can hook up to JMU's official Google Analytics account, JMU's Cascade platform supports Google Tag Manager, which can do much more than Google Analytics, including pixel placement without any code changes.
-Most CMS platforms do not support Google Tag Manager.
+• Even though some CMS platforms can connect to JMU's official Google Analytics account, JMU's Cascade platform supports Google Tag Manager, which provides advanced functionality without any code changes.

 • Emergency notification banners appear on all Cascade pages automatically when there is an emergency.
 JMU is potentially liable if these messages do not appear on its official websites.

-• Having all websites centralized on Cascade allows the University to know exactly what JMU content is out there representing JMU.
+• Having all websites centralized on Cascade allows the University to know exactly what JMU content is representing JMU.
 This allows University Marketing to support content creation if needed.

-• Tests of Cascade content is done weekly to ensure quality.
+• Tests of Cascade content is done daily to ensure quality.
 No such automatic testing is available on platforms other than Cascade.

 • Building names, and links to buildings on the official JMU map are centralized on the Cascade system, and any updates to buildings would not be represented in external sites.